(This post contains Affiliate links)

 I always love to receive comments, so feel free to leave a thought or response to this post in the section below.

 Looking for more information about scissor skills from an occupational therapy and physical therapy perspective?
-Stop by to see what the other OTs and PTs in the Functional Skills for Kids series have written…
+You will LOVE this incredible resource co-authored by myself and the rest of the Functional Skills for Kids team: The Scissor Skills Book!

 Thanks for visiting Kids Play Space,